dimitri/pgcopydb/docs/ref/pgcopydb_clone.rst

   Because creating extensions require superuser, this allows a multi-steps approach where extensions are dealt with superuser privileges, and then the rest of the pgcopydb operations are done without superuser privileges.

+--skip-collations

+  Skip copying collations from the source database to the target database.

+  In some scenarios the list of collations provided by the Operating System on the source and target system might be different, and a mapping then needs to be manually installed before calling pgcopydb.

+  Then this option allows pgcopydb to skip over collations and assume all the needed collations have been deployed on the target database already.

+  See also :ref:`pgcopydb_list_collations`.

 --filters <filename>